cekrem/cekrem.github.io/content/posts/programming-as-theory-building-part-ii.md

 Think about a good code review.
 It's not just checking for bugs.
 It's a point of _contestation_ where the team's shared understanding gets tested and refined.
 "Why did you do it this way?"
 "Does this fit our domain model?"
 "Have you considered how this interacts with X?"
 These questions are how theory gets sharpened and transmitted.

 AI-generated code arrives without any of this context.
 There's no `git blame` pointing to a human you can ask.
 No PR discussion explaining the trade-offs.
-The code exists in what I called a "theoretical vacuum"—and when it enters your codebase, it imports architectural decisions that nobody on your team actually made.
+The code exists in what I called a "theoretical vacuum," and when it enters your codebase, it imports architectural decisions that nobody on your team actually made.

 The institution's decision-making process gets flattened.
 Rules become invisible.
 And when rules are invisible, they can't be questioned or iterated on.
 That's how institutions become rigid and eventually irrelevant.